pantaaca/project/README.md

 # 🎓 Engineering Projects Portfolio

-Welcome to my personal portfolio of projects developed during my studies in Electrical and Computer Engineering.
+Welcome to my personal portfolio of projects developed during my studies on Faculty of Electronic Engineering, Nis.
 This repository showcases my hands-on experience in **Embedded Systems**, **IoT**, **Digital & Analog Electronics**and **RF**.

 ## 📌 About Me